erwinqxy/SOC-printer-guide/README.md

     2. Click customised toolbar ![img2](images/2.png)
     3. Drag the **Advanced** option into the toolbar  ![img3](images/3.png)
 4. Next, click **Advanced** and follow the options for `Type` and `Use`   ![img4](images/4.png)
-5. Look at the list below for printers available in COM1.
+5. Look at the list below for printers available in COM1 and copy the printer URL that you want to use
 6. To complete the setup, choose a document to print and it will prompt you for your NUS Account details:
     - NUSSTU\eXXXXXXX
     - password